- Adult and immature lace bugs feed on the undersides of leaves of deciduous trees and shrubs.

 When using pesticides, be sure to spray the undersides of the leaves where lace bugs are found.

-Insecticidal soaps and horticultural oils are less toxic, are effective against lace bugs and have low impact on natural enemies.
+Insecticidal soaps and horticultural oils, low risk products, are effective against lace bugs and have low impact on natural enemies.
 For good results:

 The product should come in direct contact with lace bugs.